postmanlabs/labs-docs/src/pages/docs/writing-scripts/test-scripts.md

 The first parameter for the `.test` function is a text string that will appear in the test result output.
 You can use this to identify your tests, and communicate the purpose of a test to anyone viewing the results.

-For example, enter the following in the __Tests__ tab for any request to test whether the response status code is `200`.
+For example, enter the following in the __Tests__ tab of a request to test if the response status code is `200`:

 ```js
 pm.test("Status test", function () {